brandinho/Poker-Probability-Approximation/README.md

 A popular heuristic implementation is to use the probabilities obtained from the neural network with the Kelly Criterion (with some noise to reduce predictability).
 Conversely, with a machine learning agent, we can use a function approximation for the policy and feed these probabilities as some of the inputs.

+## Work in Progress

+The combinatorics for straight flush need to be updated in the `pokerCombinatorics.py` file